fission/fission-workflows/README.md

 Currently there are two options of executing tasks.
 First, Fission is used as the main function execution runtime, using _fission functions_ as tasks.
-Second, for very small tasks, such as flow control constructs, _internal functions_ are executed within the workflow engine, in order to minimize the network overhead.
+Second, for very small tasks, such as flow control constructs, _internal functions_ execute within the workflow engine to minimize the network overhead.

 A workflow execution is called a **(Workflow) Invocation**.
-An invocation is assigned a UID and is stored, persistently, in the data store of Fission Workflow.
-This allows users to reference the invocation during and after the execution, for example to view the progress so far.
+The Fission Workflows engine assigns an UID invocation and stores it, persistently, in the data-store.
+This allows users to reference the invocation during and after the execution, such as to view the progress so far.

-Finally, **selectors** and **data transformations** are _inline functions_ which can be used to manipulate data without having to create a task for it.
+Finally, **selectors** and **data transformations** are _inline functions_ which you can use to manipulate data without having to create a task for it.
 These _inline functions_ consist of commonly used transformations, such as getting the length of an array or string.
 Additionally, selectors allow users to only pass through